Antize/TFT-Overlay-Outdated/README.md

 ![Preview](Images/Exemple.png)

 ## Antize TFT Overlay
-Free character and object manager for League of Legends: Teamfight Tactics.
+Free Team and item builder for League of Legends: Teamfight Tactics.

-Antize TFT Overlay can be put over your game to get an overview of characters and objects while playing, your game must set in Borderless or Windowed
+Antize TFT Overlay can be put over your game to get an overview of Team and item while playing, your game must set in Borderless or Windowed

 LoL: Teamfight Tactics, League of Legends: TFT.